BIOL3111MtA2024/plastic_degrade/Output/PLASTIC_20241203_ReportDraft.md

              linetype =  "dashed") +
   geom_vline(aes(xintercept = 32.3 * 24),
              linetype = "dashed") +
-  labs( title = "Microbial Growth with no Plastic",
+  labs( title = "Optical Density Readings in the Absence of Plastic",
         subtitle = "Nutrients, and Culture Present, No Plastic", x = "Elapsed Time (hours)",
         y = "Optical Density (OD at 680 nm)", colour = "Tube Number",
         caption = "Figure 8.
-Microbial growth over time with the culture and nutrient present, but no plastic at 25°C. The plot shows optical density \n(OD at 680 nm) measurements for a single tube condition.
+Optical Density Readings over time with the culture and nutrient present, but no plastic at 25°C. The plot shows optical density \n(OD at 680 nm) measurements for a single tube condition.
 Dashed vertical lines represent when resuspension occured at \napproximately 4, 11, 18, 25, and 32 days." ) + scale_x_continuous(breaks = seq(0, 800, by = 48)) +
   scale_y_continuous(limits = c(0, 0.1)) +
   scale_colour_manual(values = "#00A9FF") +